$125 off any CGM Plan. Use code WINTER125

 Mason jar of coconut milk

-Along with being more glucose friendly than high GI foods and beverages, here are some other health benefits of coconut milk:
+Along with being more glucose-friendly than high-GI foods and beverages, here are some other health benefits of coconut milk:

-• May reduce oxidative stress
+• It may reduce oxidative stress.

-• May help with cognitive decline
+• It may help with cognitive decline.

 How to Add Coconut Milk to Your Diet